emb-riscv/specs-markdown/csrs.md

 ## Machine Cause Register (`mcause`)

-The `mcause` register is an XLEN-bit read-write register.
+The `mcause` CSR is an XLEN-bit read-write register.
 When an exception or interrupt is taken `mcause` is written with a code indicating the event that caused the exception or the interrupt.
 Otherwise `mcause` is never written by the implementation.